sysang/booking-assistant/botserver-app/training_notes.md

 # Algorithm architecture (via TED policy configurations) does take vital influence
 - number_of_negative_examples, batch_size, connection_density does help -> mitigate negative effect of bias and shadow of slot.

+# Training Configuration (model architecture) do have vital importance
+- Mind very veyr (x10) carefully on training improvment, it did exist a case when changing ted policy configuration flips thing from 'fail' to 'work'
+- For instance, story 'jumpin_middle_query_hotel_room' worked after number_of_negative_examples had been changed from 50 to 73, connection_density had been changed from 0.37 to 0.41